BradGreig/brownlow-predictor/docs/index.md

 To begin with, let's look at what statistics lead to 3-2-1 votes in all our historical games.

-![Brownlow vote game statistics](https://github.com/BradGreig/brownlow-predictor/blob/main/data/raw_info.png?raw=true)
+![Brownlow vote game statistics](https://github.com/BradGreig/brownlow-predictor/blob/main/data/raw_info.png?raw=true) *<small>Fractional occurance of games being awarded Brownlow votes given an individual player statistic determined over all available AFL games.
+All votes (black), 3 votes (red), 2 votes (blue) and 1 vote (purple).
+This highlights how important a certain value of a statistic is for Brownlow voting.
+For example, obtaining over 40 disposals leads to a 90% chance of receiving at least one vote. </small>*

 Here, for a variety of available statistics, we are looking at the fraction of times a player with a given statistic polls 1 (purple), 2 (blue) or 3 (red) votes compared to the total number of times a player has achieved that equivalent statistic.
 The black curve is simply the sum of all possible voting outcomes (i.e. any vote achieved).
 For example, in the first panel (for total disposals), a player who achieves 40 disposals has gotten a Brownlow vote roughly 80 per cent of the time (black curve is at roughly 0.8).
 More specifically, it is 3 votes 50 per cent of the time, 2 votes 25 per cent of the time and 1 vote about 5 per cent of the time.